-Any formal requests under the Act from data subjects regarding information held on them must be referred to the Director of Legal & Compliance who is the University's Data Protection Officer, no matter which office or department is processing the information.
+Any formal requests under the Act from data subjects regarding information held on them must be referred to Vicki Heath, who is the University's Data Protection Officer, no matter which office or department is processing the information.

 Staff Guidelines for Data Protection

 4. All staff will process data about students on a regular basis, when marking registers, marking coursework and examinations, writing reports or references, or as part of a pastoral or academic supervisory role.
 The University will ensure, through registration procedures, that all students are informed that the University undertakes this sort of processing, are notified of the categories of processing, as required by the 1998 Act.
 The information that staff will deal with on a day to day basis will be 'standard' and will cover categories such as:

 Details about class attendance, course work marks and grades and associated comments

 Notes of personal supervision, including matters of behaviour and discipline